YueLiPicasso/OCanrenTutorial/DefineTypes/helloWorld/README.md

 run q (fun honey -> ocanren {honey == str}) project;;
 ```
 Within `ocanren{}` goes your
-goals, built using unification, conjunction, disjunction etc. The third argument is some
+goals, built using unification, conjunction, disjunction etc. The third argument
-boilerplate that does type projection (in case
-the answer is ground: no free logic variables therein, to cast, or project the
+casts (projects) the
-answer from an injected type to some "usual" type)
+answer from an injected type to some "usual" type for
-or reification (to provide pretty-looking, easy-to-read names for free logic variables
-in the answer).
+the answer is ground, i.e.,  no free logic variables therein.

 ### Camlp5 Syntax Extension-wise